-Saturday mornings, as we sipped our marvellous Melbourne coffees, we would peruse the open house listings and plan the day’s attack.
+Saturday mornings as we sipped our marvellous Melbourne coffees, we would peruse the open house listings and plan the day’s attack.
 In Australia, open houses are only open for 30 minutes.
 This is a strategy designed to create a feeling of urgency and panic in buyers.
 Look at all these people who want the house!
 It must be amazing!
-It also leaves agents plenty of time to go to sporting events on the weekends, which is a pivotal part of life in Australia.
-Confusing things even further, the price isn’t indicated.
-It took me months to figure out that you have to go online and click on the listing’s “Statement of information” to reveal a price window.
+Also, the price isn’t indicated up front.
+It took me months to figure out where to find it, and even then it’s just a suggested range.

-Property in Australia is often sold at auction, an event that is the culmination of all the panic induced at the open houses.
-On auction day, interested parties gather on the street in front of said property, usually accompanied by extended family for moral support, and at the appointed hour an auctioneer tells them all how wonderful it is, as if they don’t already know.
-He (I’ve never seen a female auctioneer) then tries to get a bidding battle started.
+This is because property in Australia is often sold at auction.
+On auction day, interested parties gather on the street outside, often accompanied by extended family for moral support, and an auctioneer tells them all how wonderful it is, as if they don’t already know.
+He (I’ve never seen a female auctioneer) then tries to start a bidding battle.
 Price increments range from thousands to hundreds of thousands of dollars.
 Other agents hover around the bidding parties like flies over a carcass, making encouraging noises.
 You have to be very careful not to move, otherwise it could be taken as a bid.
 All it takes is a little wave of your pinkie finger.